dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 * `Last-Modified`
 * `Pragma`

 The CORS specification calls these headers *simple response headers*.
-To make other headers available to the app, call <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.WithExposedHeaders*>:
+To make other headers available to the app, call <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.WithExposedHeaders%2A>:

 [!code-csharp[](cors/3.1sample/Cors/WebAPI/StartupAllowSubdomain.cs?name=snippet5)]

 ### Credentials in cross-origin requests

 Credentials require special handling in a CORS request.
 By default, the browser doesn't send credentials with a cross-origin request.
 Credentials include cookies and HTTP authentication schemes.
 To send credentials with a cross-origin request, the client must set `XMLHttpRequest.withCredentials` to `true`.